Lumavate-Community/starter-python-with-db/README.md

 luma microservice-version exec "alembic upgrade head"
 ```

-Then, we will define a model to represent a record inside of the stuff table.
+Then, we will define a model to represent a record inside of the 'thing' table.
 It belongs in the models directory.
 ```python
 # /app/models/service.py